apache/comdev-site/source/contributors/asf-volunteers.md

 <!--
 To add your name to this list, use the same format as other entries and keep the list sorted alphabetically by ASF username.

-Adding location information in the last field is optional, use N/A if you don't want to add that info.
+The languages and location fields are optional.

 This data is combined with public ASF info found under https://whimsy.apache.org/public/public_ldap_projects.json ,